Special Programs

 • Citizenship: You must be a U.S. citizen, documented non-citizen admitted for permanent residence or a non-citizen legally admitted migrant farm worker.

-• Age: Kids must have a qualifying medical condition and be 20 years old or under.
-Persons 21 and older with cystic fibrosis or certain hereditary blood coagulation disorders, commonly known as hemophilia may also qualify.
+• Age: Kids must have a qualifying medical condition and be under the age of 26.
+Persons with sickle cell, cystic fibrosis or certain hereditary blood coagulation disorders, commonly known as hemophilia, may also qualify regardless of age.

 • Qualifying medical condition: You must have a qualifying medical condition.
 More than 2,700 diagnoses are potentially eligible.